From fuelling witch-hunts to buttering up the ruling classes – Cedric Watts looks at Shakespeare’s less admirable side.

 Shakespeare thus, alas, lent his eloquence to the negative side of a controversy.
 On the positive side stood Reginald Scot, whose Discoverie of Witchcraft (1584) scorned witch-hunts and derided the notion that poor women held supernatural powers – for, if they did, they would be rich.
 We may add that in the play The Witch of Edmonton, by William Rowley, Thomas Dekker and John Ford, a ‘deformed and ignorant’ woman is driven to witchcraft by social persecution.

 I referred above to Shakespeare’s ‘lies that flatter the ruling class’.
 You can find plenty of examples in Richard III.
 There, Shakespeare was flattering the political establishment of his own day by supporting the official ‘Tudor’ view of Richard III: a thoroughly hostile view.
 Although the historic Richard undoubtedly committed heinous acts, he was not as culpable as the play suggests.
-For instance, if Henry VI was murdered, which is probable but not certain, in reality the most likely suspect is not Richard III but Edward IV.
+For instance, if Henry VI was murdered, which is probable but not certain, in reality, the most likely suspect is not Richard III but Edward IV.
 Though Shakespeare makes Richard responsible for the murder of Clarence, Clarence had in fact been prosecuted for treason by Edward IV: hence his execution at the Tower of London.

 In Richard III, Shakespeare also distorted history so as to flatter Ferdinando, Lord Strange, and Henry Herbert, second Earl of Pembroke.
 Why?
-Before the formation of the Lord Chamberlain’s Men in 1594, Shakespeare is believed to have worked for the company known as Lord Strange’s Men, patronised by Ferdinando, Lord Strange, a descendant of the Lord Stanley so favourably portrayed in the play.
+Before the formation of the Lord Chamberlain’s Men in 1594, Shakespeare is believed to have worked for the company known as Lord Strange’s Men, patronised by Ferdinando, Lord Strange, a descendant of Lord Stanley so favourably portrayed in the play.
 Again, Henry Herbert was the patron of Lord Pembroke’s Men, another company for which Shakespeare wrote; and in Richard III Pembroke’s ancestors, Sir Walter Herbert and the Earl of Pembroke, are introduced so that they can be associated with the victorious Richmond and praised.
 Indeed, in Richard III, Richmond, who became King Henry VII, and the Tudor dynasty were flattered so memorably that the play would shape many people’s understanding of the history of those times.

 Perhaps the most shocking example of Shakespeare’s readiness to distort history in order to exalt the ruling class is the play ludicrously called All Is True, better known as Henry VIII.
 (It was written partly by John Fletcher but largely by Shakespeare.)
-The play culminates in fulsome celebration of the birth to Queen Anne, formerly Anne Bullen, of the Elizabeth destined to rule England.
+The play culminates in the fulsome celebration of the birth of Queen Anne, formerly Anne Bullen, of the Elizabeth destined to rule England.
 Numerous people prophesy that the baby Elizabeth will eventually become an unsurpassed monarch.
 In Act 5, for example, Archbishop Cranmer prophesies that she will be all-virtuous and as wise as the biblical Queen of Sheba (‘Saba’):

 She shall be…